Infinite critical boson non-Fermi liquid

 So far there are two types of Fermi surface criticality associated NFLs~\cite{SSLee2018}.
-The first involves an ordering at a finite wavevector, {\sl e.g.} an antiferromagnetic (AFM) order~\cite{Chubukov2000,Chubukov2004,Abrahams2012,SSLee2015,SSLee2017} or spin density wave~\cite{Sachdev2010B}.
-The ordering wavevector connects a few ``hotspots'' on the Fermi surface, and the theoretical analysis focuses on the coupling between the hotspot fermions and the critical bosons.
+The first involves an ordering at a finite wavevector, e.g. an antiferromagnetic (AFM) order~\cite{Chubukov2000,Chubukov2004,Abrahams2012,SSLee2015,SSLee2017} or spin density wave~\cite{Sachdev2010B}.
+The ordering wavevector connects a few `hotspots' on the Fermi surface, and the theoretical analysis focuses on the coupling between the hotspot fermions and the critical bosons.
 The second involves the critical bosons at the zero wavevector.
 This captures, for instance, the Ising-nematic criticality~\cite{Fradkin2001,Metzner2003,Fradkin2007,Sachdev2010,SSLee2013}, spinon-gauge coupling in the spinon Fermi surface U(1) spin liquid~\cite{SSLee2009}, ferromagnetic (FM) criticality~\cite{Chubukov2006,Chubukov2009}.
-It was observed that, the bosons that are tangential to the Fermi surface scatter the fermions strongly at low energies.
-Thus, the theoretical analysis of this Ising-nematic criticality is further reduced to the so-called ``patch theory'' where the tangential critical boson scatters the fermions from one patch or two patches.
+It was observed that, the bosons that are tangential to the Fermi surface scatter the fermions strongly at the low energies.
+Thus, the theoretical analysis of this Ising-nematic criticality is further reduced to the so-called patch theory where the tangential critical boson scatters the fermions from one patch or two patches.
 Various analytic techniques were developed.
-The early random phase approximation type of large-$N$ expansion was questioned as this scheme of taming quantum fluctuations and organizing Feynman diagrams misses the contribution from the processes involving fermions on the Fermi surface~\cite{Polchinski1994,Millis1994,Kim1995,SSLee2009,Sachdev2010}.
-The remedy was made by double expansion that combines the large-$N$ expansion and the $\epsilon$-expansion~\cite{Nayak1994,Senthil2010}.
+The early random phase approximation type of large-$N$ expansion was questioned as this scheme of taming quantum fluctuations and organizing the Feynman diagrams misses the contribution from the processes involving the fermions on the Fermi surface~\cite{Polchinski1994,Millis1994,Kim1995,SSLee2009,Sachdev2010}.
+The remedy was made by the double expansion that combines the large-${\mathit N}$ expansion and the $\epsilon$-expansion~\cite{Nayak1994,Senthil2010}.
 Another remedy introduces the dimensional and co-dimensional regularization to the Fermi surface, and develops a systematic framework to regulate the quantum fluctuations~\cite{PRL1995,Shankar2009,SSLee2013,SSLee2015,SSLee2015B}.
-It is hoped that, the physical cases are in the regimes where the new development are applicable.
-Inspired by these new developments in this exciting field, we turn our attention to a novel type of Fermi surface criticality and NFL.
-Compared to the great efforts in the literature, we are more inclined to thinking about the new mechanism of NFLs here.
+It is hoped that, the physical cases are located in the regimes where these development can be applied.
+Inspired by these developments, we turn our attention to another type of Fermi surface criticality and NFL.
+Compared to the efforts in the literature, here we are more inclined to exploring the mechanism and phenomenology of the NFLs.